This is a gram-negative bacterium, which does not retain crystal violet dye when Gram stained due to thin peptidoglycan layer.

 Helicobacter pylori is oxidase-positive, which means the bacterium contains cytochrome c oxidase, and can therefore use oxygen for energy production with an electron transfer chain.

 Peptic ulcers are erosions in the mucosa of the GI tract, usually in the stomach and duodenum.
 The primary causes are H. pylori infection and NSAID use.
 Peptic ulcer disease (PUD) is commonly asymptomatic, although it can present with epigastric discomfort and indigestion.
 Some complications of PUD are hemorrhaging and perforation.
 Gastric ulcers are worsened with food, whereas duodenal ulcers are relieved by food.
 Inflammation of the pyloric antrum is more likely to lead to duodenal ulcers, while inflammation of the corpus (body of the stomach) is more likely to lead to gastric ulcers and gastric carcinoma.

 Urease, produced by H. pylori, breaks down urea in the stomach to CO2 and ammonia.
-The ammonia is toxic to the stomach's epithelial cells and also creates an alkaline environment.
+The ammonia is toxic to the stomach's epithelial cells and also creates an neutral environment.